kevinjalbert/kevinjalbert.github.io/source/articles/2016-04-30-enhanced-vim-searching.html.md

 ---
-title: Enhanced Vim Searching
+title: "Enhanced Vim Searching"

-teaser:
-  Vanilla vim offers farily powerful searching capabilities within a buffer.
+description: "Vanilla vim offers farily powerful searching capabilities within a buffer.
 It is possible to _enhance_ vim's searching capabilities even further with vim plugins.
-Using several plugins, keymappings and settings, we can improve upon vim's search.
+Using several plugins, keymappings and settings, we can improve upon vim's search."

 tags:
 - vim